 Up at 05:45, to meet someone almost immediately.
 A bit of a shock, I thought it was another bivouac walker, but it was a man my age who had lost his wife and had a habit of waking very early to walk the downs.
 Good therapy I would argue.
-After a brief chat I walked to Box Hill for refreshments and wash up at the bikers cafe.
-I ordering breakfast, lunch and the evening snack for the day ahead and took on more water, knowing that I would consume 4-5 litres per day in the hot weather.
-The 2 litre platypus water pack and 1 litre bottle were important items in my pack.
-I later heard some American walkers had abandoned their walk, when their Platypus bottles sprung leaks and they became dehydrated.
+After a brief chat, I walked to Box Hill for refreshments and wash up at the bikers cafe.
+I ordered breakfast, lunch and the evening snack for the day ahead and took on more water, knowing that I would consume 4-5 litres per day in the hot weather.
+The 2-litre platypus water pack and 1-litre bottle were important items in my pack.
+I later heard some American walkers had abandoned their walk when their Platypus bottles sprung leaks and they became dehydrated.
 Another great Bivouac spot close if you don’t mind views of the M25, strangely soporific procession of juggernauts to and from the channel crossings ran all night.

 Up early again, to walk to Otford.
-Superb cafe stop and restock of supplies and water.
-After a relaxed lunchtime break I set off for my first B&B near Cuxton, taking it easy, knowing that new comforts await.
+A superb cafe stop and an opportunity to restock supplies and water.
+After a relaxed lunchtime break, I set off for my first B&B near Cuxton, taking it easy, knowing that new comforts await.
 Stunning rural cottages and manor houses look so comfortable in the Kent landscape.
-The last 100m proved to be a disaster as I walked through a field of grass with sharp arrow like seeds that embedded themselves in my socks.
+The last 100m proved to be a disaster as I walked through a field of grass with sharp arrow-like seeds that embedded themselves in my socks.
 I am still removing them to this day, pesky things.

 The ticket lady at the station asks if I want fast or slow to St. Pancras.
 I select the former which whisks me past the landscape I have just walked through in an hour, barely enough time to reflect on the journey.
 Phew.